· 30 May 2018 ·

 Manwood and Marlowe were both Men of Kent, born forty years apart.
 It is possible, though not proven, that some of Manwood’s ill-gotten largesse funded Marlowe’s scholarship to The King’s School in Canterbury.
 It has also been speculated, though not widely, that Manwood cuckolded John Marley (the common spelling at the time), and that Kit was the result of double adultery between the rising magistrate and the cobbler’s wife.
 This and possibly uncountable other conjectures [tangent post] are posited by Robert Ayres in The Death and Posthumous Life of Christopher Marlowe.
-(The tangent has a link, or see the sources following the post.)
+(See the tangent for details and a link.)

-As I hewed my way through Ayers’s anagrams and probabilities, I was brought to a standstill by a lengthy and unexpected non sequitur consisting of, shall we say, a very unfriendly depiction of myself.
+As I hewed my way through Ayres’s anagrams and probabilities, I was brought to a standstill by a lengthy and unexpected non sequitur consisting of a very unfriendly depiction of myself.

 Mephistopheles Appears Before Faust